flareact/flareact/docs/data-fetching.md

 You must return an object from `getEdgeProps`:

-- it should contain a `props` property containing the props to be passed to your component
+- It should contain a `props` property containing the props to be passed to your component
 - You can optionally pass a `revalidate` argument - see below.
+- You can optionally pass a `notFound` argument with a `true` / `false` boolean to return a 404 response - see below.

 ## Caching and Revalidation